PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 1. Define Your Scope

-When identifying the scope of your PCI assessment, you should consider processes, people and technologies that could affect the safety of cardholder information.
+When identifying the scope of your PCI assessment, consider all processes, people, and technologies that interact with or affect the security of cardholder data.

-The PCI scope should be reevaluated annually to ensure its accuracy.
-Detailed documentation of how the PCI scope was identified will assist your auditor in determining whether scoping was done correctly.
+The PCI scope should be re-evaluated annually to ensure accuracy.
+Detailed documentation of how the scope was determined will help the assessor verify that scoping has been done correctly.

 2. Look For a Qualified Security Assessor (QSA)

-These are the only assessors who can perform a PCI audit.
-Later, we will explain how to find the QSA for your audit.
+QSAs are the only assessors authorized to conduct PCI audits.
+(We’ll explain later how to choose a QSA for your audit.)

 3. Manage a Gap Analysis

-If you are completing PCI DSS compliance for the first time, it is advisable to conduct an initial gap analysis to make your compliance journey easier.
+If you are pursuing PCI DSS compliance for the first time, it’s strongly recommended to conduct a gap analysis.
+This pre-audit assessment helps ease your compliance journey.

 4. Complete a QSA-led Assessment